 ```

-By default, this overrides knitr’s built-in stan engine so that all stan chunks are processed with CmdStanR, not RStan.
-Of course, this also means that the variable specified by output.var will no longer be a stanmodel object, but instead a CmdStanModel object, so the code above would look like this:
+This overrides knitr’s built-in stan engine so that all stan chunks are processed with CmdStanR, not RStan.
+Of course, this also means that the variable specified by output.var will no longer be a stanmodel object, but instead a CmdStanModel object, so the example code above would look like this:

 ```{stan, output.var="model"}